mastering-microservices/tutorial_en/istio/README.md

 # Tutorial on Microservices Architecture with JHipster :: Service Mesh with Istio

+To enable Istio support:

+* When asked `Do you want to configure Istio?`, choose one of the Istio options
+* When asked `Do you want to generate Istio route files`, choose `Yes` to generate default configuration for circuit breaking, etc.

 L'objectif de cette partie est la mise en place de microservices avec Istio.

 Coming soon